MUmarShahbaz/jekyll_dynamic_assets/README.md

 - Use asset presets for reusable asset groups
 - Pre-defined and overrideable formats and sources for common assets
 - Auto, Select, and Inline formats and sources
-- Liquid tag `{% assets %}` for easy asset injection in templates and includes
+- Liquid tag `{% inject_assets %}` for easy asset injection in templates and includes
 - Error reporting for missing presets and formats
 - Absolute/relative URL support
 - Supports all head assets: CSS, JS, module JS, fonts, icons, JSON, etc.